JanM321/esphome-lg-controller/protocol.md

 # LG Wall Controller Protocol

-Some notes and documentation on the protocol used by wired wall controllers.
-This is largely based on reverse-engineering the LG PREMTB001 and LG PREMTB100 controllers.
+Documentation for the protocol used by wired wall controllers.
+This is largely based on reverse-engineering the LG PREMTB001 controller (some information is based on the newer PREMTB100).
 Most of these things haven't been tested with an actual AC unit.

 NOTE: as explained in the [README](./README.md), this controller actually supports two different protocols.
 This only documents the more modern protocol that's used by my own AC.